Wichita radio station’s new ‘Vinyl Thursdays’ are making classic rock fans’ heads spin

 “All of us in the radio business, we all knew that sooner or later people would say, ‘Wait.
 This doesn’t sound quite as good,’” she said.

-When records went away, people also lost the joy of pouring over the 12 x 12 inch album covers, which would include artwork, photos, lyrics and more.
+When records went away, people also lost the joy of poring over the 12-by-12-inch album covers, which would include artwork, photos, lyrics and more.
 CDS offered that experience in a much tinier form.
 But consumers of digital music don’t get that at all, Thompson said.

 He often will post on the station’s Facebook page a photo of the album cover that goes with the record he’s playing so his listeners can enjoy it, too.